Nukepayload2/VbWinUI3Demos/ReadMe.md

 - Windows 10 21H2 or Windows 11

 ## How does it work

+### Approach 1: Use the default WinUI VB XAML compiler
 The MSBuild target files of WinUI 3 need some hacking to support Visual Basic.
 VB projects need to import the following target file to use WinUI 3.